helloideabox/smart-docs/Readme.md

 # License Info

-EasyDocs is available under the GPL v2.0 license.
+SmartDocs is available under the GPL v2.0 license.
 You are free to modify it and use it as per your requirements with proper attribution to the original author of the plugin.